joazeiro/joazeiro/README.md

 <h1>Hello y'all 🤙🏼</h1>

 My name is Eduarda Joazeiro and I'm currently pursuing a BS in Computer Science with a minor in Mathematics at UCF.
 I expect to graduate in Fall 2024.
-I'm looking for opportunities in the Software Engineering field but I'm open to most Computer Science/IT related positions, you can contact me at me.joazeiro.gomes@gmail.com
+I'm looking for opportunities in the Information Technology field but I'm open to most Computer Science/IT related positions, you can contact me at me.joazeiro.gomes@gmail.com

 🎈 Fun Facts:
 - I can speak 3 languages (Portuguese/Spanish/English) and I'm working on learning Russian